 3. Add Milestones

+Add milestones to your Gantt chart to mark the completion of your project deliverables or work phases.
 While you want to collect every task, no matter how tiny, you don’t want to neglect the big picture.
 Gantt charts allow you to break the project up into phases or mark when a large unique section of the project is complete.
-These are called milestones.

 Having milestones in a project is helpful.
 It not only boosts morale to see that you’ve finished a large chunk of the project, but it delineates key events, acting like signposts on the route to your final destination.